kartAI/ArkivGPT/readme.md

 The API gateway system

 ### Processor
-The processor talking to GeoDoc and the GPT
+The processor talking to OCR, GeoDoc and the GPT

+### OCR
+The OCR system